 Then in the summer, you can craft stories about families that are growing and thriving thanks to your organization.
 You could share stories about employees in your workforce program who’ve built new careers or families who’ve managed to attain greater stability through more permanent housing opportunities.

-2. Tell real-life stories about real-life
+2. Tell real-life stories

 Now sometimes this can get tricky.
 Depending on the kind of work your organization does, anonymity may be an issue, or there may be other ethical reasons why you might hesitate to disclose particular details about people’s situations.